Axway/amplify-central/content/en/docs/manage_product_foundry/manage_product_plans.md

 ### Configure access

+At the time of the subscription, it is optional to request additional information from your consumer by selecting one of the predefined [subscription screen definitions](/docs/integrate_with_central/customize_ard_crd#customize-subscription-screen) from the dropdown.

 To configure the type of approval when a subscriber submits a request to purchase the plan, choose between:

 * **Manual** - a provider will have to manually approve the subscription before the consumer can use it.